jetafese/winch/README.md

 ## Docker

 This is the recommended way to get started with the project.
+We expect it to work on machines that support docker images for x86_64.
+Our tests were also run on an M3 mac with no issues.

 From the top level directory, build the project with:
 ```
 docker build -t winch . --file verify/Dockerfile
 ```